 (10) Invasive Species

 Invasive species comprise one of the most significant alterations of native ecosystems and are rapidly becoming a dominant component of ecosystems within the Columbia River Basin (Office of Technology Assessment, 1993).
-For instance, a recent survey found 81 nonnative aquatic species below Bonneville Dam and, although the impacts of non-native fish stocked for recreation are widely recognized, many other non-native plants and animals also could have a large impact on aquatic habitat and productivity (e.g., Eurasian milfoil, New Zealand mud snail, zebra mussel, Japanese knotweed, Himalayan blackberry, giant reed, and riparian-associated animals such as livestock).
-Non-native species affect native fish and wildlife both directly (e.g., as predators or competitors, or indirectly, by altering food webs, water chemistry, physical habitat attributes).
+For instance, a 2004 survey found 81 nonnative aquatic species below Bonneville Dam and (Sytsma et al. 2004), and a 2006 survey found at least 50 nonnative aquatic species in the middle Columbia and lower Snake rivers (Draheim et al 2007).
+The impacts of non-native fish stocked for recreation and subsistence are widely recognized, however, many other non-native plants and animals also could have a large impact on aquatic habitat and productivity (e.g., Eurasian milfoil, New Zealand mud snail, zebra mussel, Japanese knotweed, Himalayan blackberry, giant reed, and riparian-associated animals such as livestock).
+Non-native species affect native fish and wildlife both directly , such as by predation or competition, or indirectly, by altering food-webs, water chemistry, physical habitat attributes (e.g., ISAB, 2011-1; ISRP, 2012-6).
 Some of the most challenging long-term management problems involve nonnative, invasive species, such as the widespread rainbow and brook trout, which were introduced to provide angling opportunities.
 Intentional introductions of taxa have proven just as likely to cause harm as unintentional introductions (Office of Technology Assessment, 1993).

 Additionally, there is conflict between the value of fish passage restoration for native species and the chance that such passage may allow non-native species, such as New Zealand mudsnails, crayfish, other nonnative fish (e.g., Atlantic salmon), and new diseases, to spread.
 Thus, there is a need for better assessments of the biological and economic consequences of invasions, including research to identify patterns and consequences of invasions on species and ecosystems.
-Initial baseline information and monitoring are necessary to detect trends in abundance of non-native and invasive species, and targeted research on invasives is required to better understand the structural and functional changes in ecosystems, habitats, and food webs that they cause.
+Initial baseline information and monitoring are necessary to detect trends in abundance of non-native and invasive species, and targeted research on invasive species is required to better understand the structural and functional changes in ecosystems, habitats, and food-webs that they cause.

 There have been relatively few examples of success in eradicating well-established invasive species at an ecosystem level.
 Prevention of introduction and detection of new introductions are therefore essential.
 A proactive approach to anticipating invasions and identifying areas at-risk could potentially save many millions of dollars in future efforts to control species once they become established and threaten native flora and fauna.
 Research is needed to identify pathways of introduction and related preventive actions that can reduce the risks of introduction and spread of non-native species.

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What is the current distribution and abundance of invasive and deliberately introduced nonnative species (e.g., the baseline condition), and how is this distribution related to existing habitat conditions (e.g., flow and temperature regimes, human development, restoration actions)?
+How will climate change alter their distribution?

 2. To what extent do (or will) invasive and nonnative species significantly affect the potential recovery of native fish and wildlife species in the Columbia River Basin?